Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/EditKmlGroundOverlay/readme.md

 ## About the data

 The [image](https://libapps.s3.amazonaws.com/accounts/55937/images/1944.jpg) is an aerial view of the campus of the University of Oregon.
 This imagery was taken in 1944 by the U.S. Army Corps of Engineers.
 It is publicly available on the University of Oregon libraries [website](https://researchguides.uoregon.edu/online-aerial-photography).
+It is also available on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1f3677c24b2c446e96eaf1099292e83e).

 ## Tags